 WE DO DIRECT BILLING TO MOST INSURANCE PLANS!!
 Many British Columbians have extended health benefits through a workplace group insurance plan.
 Coverage varies, often with an annual ceiling amount.
 Sometimes a doctors's referral is required for reimbursement of claims.
 Check with your plan.

 British Columbians on premium assistance (low income) can claim part of their visit to a Registered Massage Therapist through their British Columbia Medical Services Plan (MSP).
 MSP will contribute up to $23 per visit for up to ten (10) total visits to supplementary health care providers per year.
 Patients are required to supplement the cost of the RMT visit.

 At this time we do not accept Worksafe claims for Massage.

 You are pre-approved for 12 sessions with a Registered Massage Therapist in the first 12 weeks from the date of your car accident.
 No doctor's note is required.
-WE CHARGE NO USER FEES AT THIS TIME, your sessions are 100% covered by ICBC.
 You are entitled to accident benefits whether you are at fault or not.
 If your accident was more than 12 weeks ago, a doctors note may be required to initiate treatment.
 ICBC covers $126 for the Initial Appointment, leaving a USER FEE of $4.00, and $94.50 towards subsequent sessions, leaving a USER FEE of $10.50.
 You may submit the User Fee to your Extended Benefits Provider for consideration.